 He searched through the archives of several online versions of southern newspapers to read about the tornados, and learned more of the devastation and loss of life in central Mississippi on May 5th.
 He dug deeper through the archives of Jo Nell’s paper to find out about the Canadians who went to help.
 They weren’t Mounties, but close enough.

 Having forgotten about the bacon, he dressed to go outside, turned his phone back on and slipped it into his pocket.
 It rang before the elevator reached the lobby.

 He was in a good mood when Sarah got home.

 She asked, "Did you go out?”

 He pointed at a poinsettia on the kitchen table.
 “To add some Christmas cheer,” he said.
 “Since the strata tyrants won’t allow us to have a tree.”

 His phone rang in the living room.
-“Who could that be?”
-He scampered to get it.
-As he picked it up, he heard her close the bathroom door.
-She was in there a while, enough time for two more Mississippians.
-She turned the water on.
+He said, “Who could that be?” and scampered to get it.
+Sarah went into the bathroom and closed the door.

 “Who was that?”